emxsys/worldwind-web-app-tutorial/docs/index.md

 # How to Build a WorldWind Web App

-In this tutorial, you will learn how to build WorldWind web app using Bootstrap and Knockout.
-Upon completion you will have a feature-rich, responsive web application ready for customization.
-The finished web app features a WorldWind globe with layer management and geocoding.
-The WorldWind topics that are covered include:
+This tutorial shows you how to build WorldWind web app using Bootstrap and Knockout.
+You will build have a feature-rich, responsive, customizable web app ready to to be deployed to your site.
+The finished web app demonstrates:

-- Initializing a WorldWind globe (3D globe and 2D map projections)
+- Initializing WorldWind with 3D globes and/or 2D maps
 - Configuring and managing layers and settings
 - Place name searches and geocoding
 - Creating placemarks
-- Go to locations
+- Going to locations
 - Multi-globe support

 This tutorial makes use of the [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and [Knockout](http://knockoutjs.com/index.html) libraries.